Register

 In 2011 this was revamped into a version like the below, enabling you to slice and dice on particular seasons, grades or topics.
 Since then, full match results have been recorded online, in MyCricket or PlayHQ.
 Whilst the platform changes create some mapping challenges (call out if you can see two versions of yourself!), each upgrade has enabled improvements to the analysis.

-Below is the latest data as at 1 December 2025
+Below is the latest data as at the completion of the 2025/26 season

 Important Information